MediaRon/launch-with-words/readme.txt

 At same time, we know clients should use their sites.
 This gives them an appreciation of the tool you just built.
 A client who appreciates the site, uses it.
 And the cycle repeats.

 The goal of this plugin is for the client to understand the site's intrinsic value, publish once a month, and generate leads.
+A website you use is one that works.

 You've worked hard to launch their site with words, so why not continue that habit?

-<a href="https://bridgetwillard.com/launch-with-words/">Launch with Words</a> installs a year's worth of blog post prompts -- as drafts -- to encourage and guide your client (or yourself) in blogging best practices.
+<a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">Launch with Words</a> installs a year's worth of blog post prompts -- as drafts -- to encourage you to write (or your client) and guide them in blogging best practices.
 Just say no to lorem ipsum and other placeholder text.
 Why install databases you just have to delete later?

 These prompts are based upon Bridget Willard's ebook, "If You Don't Mind Your Business, Who Will?"